Dark Beast (Marvel Comics): X-Termination

-Following the events of the Dark Angel Saga, Dark Beast has assumed command over the Clan Akkaba of Earth 616 and relocated off world alongside Ozymandias, Famine, War, a pregnant Pestilance, and a badly injured Earth 295 Blob.
+Following the events of the Dark Angel Saga, Dark Beast has assumed command over the Clan Akkaba of Earth 616 and relocated off world alongside Ozymandias, the Horsemen of Apocalypse, and the Blob of Earth-295.
 It also appears he retrieved Sugar Man from Steve Rogers' custody, and together they have rebuilt the dimensional portal technology and returned to the Age of Apocalypse, where the two are using the energies of the life seed to aid Weapon Omega to resurrect a number of fallen mutants in order to provide Weapon Omega an army of powerful mutants.

 At an undisclosed time, Dark Beast leaves the Age of Apocalypse and returns to Earth-616 Universe.
 He is soon approached by the AoA version of Nightcrawler, who wants to return to their home dimension.
 Using the Celestial Dreamer, Dark Beast once again opens a dimensional portal and returns to the Age of Apocalypse along with Nightcrawler.
 There, he discovers Weapon Omega's defeat at the hands of the human coalition and the capture of the Apocalypse seed.
-However, returning to the Age of Apocalypse with the X-Men and X-Treme X-Men in tow resulted in the release of evil beings known as the Exterminator which were trapped in the walls between realities by their creators, the Celestials, and destroy anyone they touch.
+However, returning to the Age of Apocalypse with the X-Men and X-Treme X-Men in tow resulted in the release of evil beings known as the Exterminators which were trapped in the walls between realities by their creators, the Celestials, and destroy anyone they touch.

-In order to defeat these cosmic beings, the X-Men and X-Treme X-men decided to imprisoned them within that reality forever, otherwise, the Exterminators would destroy the whole multiverse.
+In order to defeat these cosmic beings, the X-Men and X-Treme X-Men decided to imprisoned them within that reality forever, otherwise, the Exterminators would destroy the whole multiverse.
 AoA Nightcrawler teleports them to Earth-616 one at a time and Dark Beast goes with them.
 Dark Beast arrives on Earth-616 but is knocked out by Gambit.
 After the Age of Apocalypse reality is closed forever with AoA Nightcrawler's sacrifice, Dark Beast is taken away by the authorities.